raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 ### Managing credentials

-- When you installed the Weather Station software, you will have noticed that there are already a couple of sets of credentials used by Oracle Weather Station scripts, for the local MariaDB and the online Oracle databases.
-Rather than store these directly in the Python code itself, these are stored as supplementary JSON files.
-This is good practice so now that testing is complete, do the same for the Initial State keys.
+When you installed the Weather Station software, you might have noticed that there are already a couple of sets of credentials used by Oracle Weather Station scripts: one for the local MariaDB, and one for the online Oracle databases.
+Rather than being stored directly in the Python code, these credentials are stored as supplementary JSON files.
+This is good practice, so now that testing is complete, do the same for your Initial State keys.

+- Store your Initial State credentials in a JSON file, and change your Python script so that it loads this file to get the credentials.

 ---hints---
 ---hint---
-Create a file called `credentials.initialstate` and populate it with the bucket and access keys:
+Create a JSON file called `credentials.initialstate`, and populate it with the Bucket Key and Access Key:

 ```json
 {